fyiernzy/UM-WIA1002/LabTest/LabTest1/Thursday/README.md

 System.out.print(cc.toString()); // Output: CPU[30];
 ```

-Similarly, the concept of CpuInt.java is applied to GpuInt.java.
-In essence, both classes operate similarly to the Integer class, enabling basic arithmetic operations and returning values of the same data type.
+Similarly, the concept of `CpuInt.java` is applied to `GpuInt.java`.
+In essence, both classes operate similarly to the `Integer` class, enabling basic arithmetic operations and returning values of the same data type.

 ## Basic Linear Algebra

-To gain a better understanding of the question, candidates should possess a fundamental comprehension of linear algebra and familiarize themselves with terminologies such as scalar and dot product.
+To gain a better understanding of the question, we should possess a fundamental comprehension of linear algebra and familiarize themselves with terminologies such as scalar and dot product.
 Furthermore, it is essential to know how to execute the multiplication between a vector and scalar, between two vectors, as well as the dot product between two vectors.

 [Definition of scalar](https://www.britannica.com/science/scalar)
 > Scalar is a physical quantity that is completely described by its magnitude.